projectcontour/contour-operator/README.md

 ## Deprecation Notice

-This repository has been deprecared and archived as read-only.
+This repository has been deprecated and archived as read-only.
 The code here is no longer maintained but is preserved for reference.

 # contour-operator
 Contour Operator provides a method for packaging, deploying, and managing [Contour][1].
 The operator extends the